It’s fall ya’ll! ‘Tis the season to make a delicious Butternut Squash Pie!!! (Who says it’s all about pumpkins anyway?)

 Now don’t get me wrong, I personally love all things pumpkin, but now I am also learning to love all things butternut squash too!
 Especially, this butternut squash pie!
 Mmm Mmm Good 🙂

+If you are into gardening you will know that growing butternut squash is one of the sweetest winter squashes.
 If you are interested in learning the difference between a pumpkin vs butternut squash – click on this link.

 Okay, now let’s make a pie!

 Pour the mixture into a prepared pie crust and bake at 350 degrees F for approximately 35 – 45 minutes, or until a knife inserted near the center comes out clean.
 Remove the pie from the oven and let it cool.

 Refrigerate the pie (if you can wait that long, lol) until chilled and garnish with a dollop of whipped cream if desired.

-I’m always on the look out for great gift ideas and recently I stumbled upon this cute little Turkey Plate Holder.
-It’s a great way for guest to be able to serve themselves a piece of pie or other dessert.
+I’m always on the lookout for great gift ideas and recently I stumbled upon this cute little Turkey Plate Holder.
+It’s a great way for guests to serve a piece of pie or another dessert.